JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Background

 \begin{itemize} \item \textbf{Definition} $d:T \coloneqq v$ lets $d$ identify the value~$v$ of a term with defined type~$T$.
 In general, we express the assertion that $d$ \textbf{has type} $T$ with the notation $d:T$.

-\item Given term~$v$ of type $A \rightarrow B$ is \textbf{a (pure) function} from $A$-type to $B$-type values.
-We denote the application of $v$ to some $a:A$ as $v(a): B$.
-We always consider the evaluation of function application, \ie, beta reduction, to be \textbf{computable} in any context, \eg, by any agent inside the system, and that its result is always \textbf{deterministic}.
+\item Each term~$f$ of any type matching $A \rightarrow B$ is \textbf{a pure function} from $A$-type to $B$-type values.
+We denote the application of $f$ to some $a:A$ as $f(a)$.
+We always consider the evaluation of any such function application $f(a)$ to some $B$-type value as \textbf{computable}, \eg, by any agent inside the system, and that its result is always \textbf{deterministic}.

 \item We \textbf{chain $\rightarrow$} to represent functions with \textbf{multiple arguments}.
 We read $\rightarrow$ as right-associative to avoid some parenthesis.
 For example, $+: \mathbb{N} \rightarrow \mathbb{N} \rightarrow \mathbb{N}$ is a binary \textit{add} function over the \textbf{natural numbers} ($\mathbb{N}$), and so $(+1): \mathbb{N} \rightarrow \mathbb{N}$ increments a given number.